 Dr. Margolin has published numerous articles and given presentations and lectures both nationally and internationally.
 He has been actively involved in the Canadian Neuro-Ophthalmological Society, as well as the North American Neuro-Ophthalmological Society.

 His research has been focused on treatments for non-arteritic anterior ischemic optic neuropathy and predictors of visual function after surgical resection of meningiomas affective visual pathways.
-Recently he has been involved as a clinical lead at the Kensington Eye Institute in a large multi-center collaborative research project investigating the relationship between the quantitative levels of beta-amyloid protein in crystalline lens and development of Alzheimer's disease.
+Recently he has been involved as a clinical lead at the Kensington Eye Institute in a large multi-center collaborative research project investigating the relationship between the quantitative levels of beta-amyloid protein in crystalline lens and the development of Alzheimer's disease.